 Griz Read Writing Contest

-- Submit an essay in response to one of the prompts provided.
-These prompts invite you to engage with the ideas presented in Wild and to reflect on how those ideas can be put to use. (prompts will be posted soon)
+Submit an essay in response to one of the prompts provided.
+The deadline for submitting essays is October 8.
+(Full Writing Contest Call and Instructions) These prompts invite you to engage with the ideas presented in Wild and to reflect on how those ideas can be put to use:

 The Oscar-nominated movie adaptation of Wild stars Reese Witherspoon as Cheryl and Laura Dern as Cheryl's mother, Bobbi.
 The film was directed by Jean-Marc Vallée, with a screenplay by Nick Hornby.
 Tiny Beautiful Things was adapted for the stage by Nia Vardalos, who also starred in the role of Sugar/Cheryl.
 The play was directed by Thomas Kail and debuted at The Public Theater in New York City in a sold-out run in 2016.